 Right behind the main entrance of the hospital Otto-Wagner-Spital there is a small Christmas market located.
 As the hospital is built in the style of Art Nouveau this market is a gem for people who are interested in this special period of architecture.

-The Wintermarkt (Winter market) isn’t really a Christmas market and actually its name doesn’t claim to be one.
-Though I paid a visit on my Christmas market tour through Vienna as the location is very special.
-The market is located at the entrance area of the Wurstelprater, a fun mile of Vienna.
+The name of the Wintermarkt (Winter market) doesn’t claim to be a Christmas market.
+However, I paid a visit on my Christmas market tour through Vienna as the location is unique.
+The market is located at the entrance area of the Wurstelprater, a fun mile from Vienna.

-At this weekend I discovered an Christmas market in the basement of an amazing building in the middle of Vienna.
+This weekend I discovered a Christmas market in the basement of an amazing building in the middle of Vienna.
 The building was designed by Adolph Loos and is a gem for all people interested in architecture.
-The market (which is opened on weekends only) is focused on design and surprised me with two products: Phone covers made of water-resistant paper and travel reports as graphic novel!
+The market (which is opened on weekends only) is focused on design and surprised me with two products: Phone covers made of water-resistant paper and travel reports as a graphic novel!

 The Kultur- und Weihnachtsmarkt Schloss Schönbrunn is situated at the Ehrenhof (Cour d’honneur) of Schloss Schönbrunn (Schonbrunn Palace).
 I was especially impressed by the splendid setting, the lively concerts on a stage in the middle of the Christmas market and the offered goods which varied from Hungarian shadow theatres made of paper to incense smokers made at the Erzgebirge (Ore Mountains) of Germany.

-The Adventmarkt at the Karlskirche is a very special one.
-Nearly each hut offers products made by artists or craftsmen.
+The Advent market at the Karlskirche is special.
+Nearly every hut offers products made by artists or craftsmen.
 It was much fun to walk along the stands listening to the shopkeepers hammering and polishing their items.
-Besides the Baroque Karlskirche (St. Charles’s Church) offers not only an amazing setting but also an elevator (!) inside for going up to the frescoes at the cupola.
-Continue reading →

-One of the lesser known Christmas markets of Vienna is that one at the Türkenschanzpark.
-During the siege of Vienna in 1683 there were a lot Ottoman entrenchments ([german] Türkische Schanzen) right at this place.
+One of the lesser-known Christmas markets in Vienna is the one at the Türkenschanzpark.
+During the siege of Vienna in 1683, there were a lot of Ottoman entrenchments ([german] Türkische Schanzen) right at this place.
 A remarkable sight of this market is the fountain depicted above.

 At the rear of the Austria Trend Hotel Schloss Wilhelminenberg I discovered a small Weihnachtsmarkt (Christmas market) with two details which made the place remarkable for me.
 The Christmas market located at one of the hills north-west of the city offers a fine view of Vienna’s outskirts.
 Besides that children have much fun skating on an ice rink situated at this place high over Vienna.